thoughtfarmer/thoughtfarmer-dev-tools/custom_cards/README.md

 You must run this command from the specific card folder you wish to target.

 **Tip**: This command is part of `gulp deploy` and `gulp dev-deploy` which does a number of tasks.

+### `gulp compile`

+This is a shortcut task that simply runs both the `build` and `sass` tasks at once.
+Useful to run the first time before running `gulp create`.

+### `gulp create`

+This task will take the compiled code from the `./dist` folder and create a new custom card on the designated remote ThoughtFarmer using the [site parameter](#site-parameter).
+This is helpful to avoid having to create a stub card via the ThoughtFarmer admin panel first.
+It will use the `manifest.json` file for the card during the creation process.
+Be sure to have a default configuration object in the `manifest.json` if required.
+See [gulp manifest](#gulp-manifest) for details.

 ### `gulp clean`